Xetibo/ReSet-Doc/sections/projects.typ

 networks, which uses the NetworkManager library, while others are implemented via dbus, like monitors.

-Settings are stored using #link("https://gitlab.gnome.org/gnome/dconf")[dconf] which is a key/value system, that is optimized for reading.
+Settings are stored using dconf@dconf which is a key/value system, that is optimized for reading.
 The form of a dconf file is a _binary_ which makes it fast to read for dconf, but not readable for other systems.

 _Gnome control center is not supposed to be used outside the Gnome environment, especially using the Wayland#super([@wayland]) protocol.
 Hence, not all